-Water Damaged Tile Repair
+Water Damaged Tile Repair Services in Greensboro, NC

 Water damage can be devastating to a home’s interior – impacting all rooms, especially bathroom tiles.
 Water damaged tile repair, when done early, can save Greensboro homeowners money.
 Grout is designed to be a water barrier between tiles and stone, but over years of use and cleaning with chemicals, grout will eventually dry out, deteriorate, and become cracked, broken or missing.
 If water damages the floor or the bathroom wall behind the tiles, tiles will eventually become loose and the affected area will need to be repaired.